vysakh-menon-aot/sbc-common-components/vue/sbc-common-components/docs/FeeCalculator/README.md

 The component is a stand alone fee calculator widget which invokes the fee api and displays the output

-As an input , it accepts the filingcode , entity type and an optional filinf description
+As an input , it accepts the filingcode , entity type and an optional filing description

 ### Prerequisites